senlin/so-recommended-reading/README.md

 ## Description

-The SO Recommended Reading plugin is an Extension for the fantastic [Meta Box plugin](https://github.com/rilwis/meta-box) by [Rilwis](https://github.com/rilwis/).
+The SO Recommended Reading plugin is an Extension for the fantastic [Meta Box plugin](https://github.com/rilwis/meta-box).
 The purpose of the plugin is to let the user add recommendations to external content.

 With the plugin installed you will find a Recommended Reading box underneath the Post Editor.
 On the frontend the Recommended Articles are shown in their own class with an unordered list, right after `the_content()`.
 The class will use the styling of your theme and you can style it further to your own liking.